icbat/api/README.md

 ==============
 The CurseForge API allows users to automate managing their projects, and retrieve data such as game versions and dependencies from CurseForge.

 Generate a Token
 ----------------
-To access the API, you must generate an API token.
-This can be done by going to "My Account" and going to the "API Tokens" tab.
+To access the API, you must first generate an API token.
+To do that, go to the "API Tokens" tab under "My Account" on CurseForge.

 Authorization
 -------------
 To authenticate with the API, you must provide your generate token using the `X-Api-Token` header.

 Game Dependencies
 -----------------